ashachakre0906/ashachakre0906/README.md

 My background is in Electronics and Telecommunication engineering.I am super excited to work in software development industry and further leverage my unique full stack skills.

 - 🎯  I’m currently working on building full stack apps and participating in freelancing projects.
-- 🌱 I’m currently learning Data Structures and Algorithms from LeetCode,CodeSignal and FreeCodeCamp.
+- 🌱 I’m currently learning Data Structures and Algorithms from LeetCode, CodeSignal and FreeCodeCamp.
 - 😄 Pronouns: She/her
 - 📫 Connect with me:
 - ⚡ Fun fact: I always like to learn new technology.